hartfiel/hello-world/README.md

 # hello-world
 First repo

 I planted an acorn in the summer.
 Surround with mulch.
+Water the acorn.

 It has 4 leaves now!

-Snow lightly covers the leaves.
+Snow never covers the leaves.